Skip to main content

 Technology Overview

 Air Doctor v3 defines a strict separation of logic, state, and presentation.
-The server controls all logic and layout definitions.
+The server controls application logic and layout definitions.
 The client backend controls state only.
 The client frontend controls presentation only.
-This structure supports predictable integration, rapid partner onboarding, and stable UI flows across platforms. and provides a foundation for AI-driven automation across all integrations..
+This architecture supports predictable integration, rapid partner onboarding, and stable UI flows across platforms.
+It also provides a foundation for AI-driven automation across all integrations.

 System architecture showing how both the Doctor App and Patient App connect through the SDK and API layers to the Air Doctor backend.